nodejs/node/doc/api/errors.md

 <a id="ERR_VM_MODULE_NOT_MODULE"></a>
 ### `ERR_VM_MODULE_NOT_MODULE`

-The fulfilled value of a linking promise is not a `vm.SourceTextModule` object.
+The fulfilled value of a linking promise is not a `vm.Module` object.

 <a id="ERR_VM_MODULE_STATUS"></a>
 ### `ERR_VM_MODULE_STATUS`